jaime-olivares/vscode-yuml/README.md

 ## Issue reporting
 If you have experience developing Visual Studio Code extensions, please propose a detailed solution for any reported issue or feature request.

-## Roadmap
-* Completion of other diagram types: sequence, components, etc.
-* Diagram nesting
-* Intellisense for colors

 ## Credits
 * Syntax and some examples taken from [yuml.me](http://yuml.me/diagram/scruffy/class/samples)